ajhayden/TechnicalInterviewCourse/Unit_03_Big_O_Notation/README.md

 ### Solution
 - O(N) - linear time
 - O(N/2) => O(N)
+- This has a coefficent of 1/2, which we drop (Big O rule #2)

 ## Practice 5
 - What is the time complexity (Big O) of this algorithm?